wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

   This is a very similar question as the previous one.
 The sequential execution time is 126 seconds, and the  execution time on 3 cores is still 46  seconds.
-Therefore, the number of core idle seconds is 46 * 3 - 126 = 12  seconds.
+Therefore, the number of core idle seconds is
+$46 \times 3 - 126 = 12$  seconds.

   </div>
 </div>